Processing math: 0%

 Adding clipping planes

-It also possible through the stream mechanism to add clipping plane with the object ClippingPlane.
-We just have to add the real plane equation and adding as for displaying an element.
+It also possible through the stream mechanism to add a clipping plane thanks to the object ClippingPlane.
+We just have to add the real plane equation and add, as for displaying, an element.
 The file viewer3D-6-clipping.cpp gives a simple example.

 From displaying a digital set defined from a Norm2 ball,